School Committee - February 06, 2025

 And I've said that from the beginning.

-And so to the extent that my vote last week may have confused anybody, that's why I made the vote
+And so to the extent that my vote last week may have confused anybody, that's why I made the vote that I made.

-They get to control, as Sue indicated before, at this point, whether we start before Labor Day or after Labor Day.
+We're at a point right now where the Sharing Teachers Association sort of has us over a barrel.
+They get to control, as you've indicated before, at this point, whether we start before Labor Day or after Labor Day.

 And while the calendar that we're looking at right now isn't what I would necessarily consider to be perfect, I think it is critical that we start for the district, start before Labor Day.

-we not put off a vote on this issue any longer.
+And I think it's critical as well that we not put off a vote on this issue any longer.

-All of the calendars before us generally don't address the data that was obtained both in the parent survey or in the absence data that was gained from this year.
+All the calendars before us generally don't address the data that was obtained both in the parent survey or in the absence data that was gained from this year.

-And I realize some of that data can be judged both ways, but in general, none of these calendars really adhere to that data.
+And I realize some of that data can be judged both ways.
+But in general, none of these calendars really adhere to that data.

-most of these calendars don't consider the fact that there are certain holidays.
+Not the least of which is that most of these calendars don't consider the fact that there are certain holidays.

-And so by very definition, we're going to have to acknowledge, uh, some of our holidays.
+We're not going to simply be able to operate the schools.
+And so by very definition, we're going to have to acknowledge some of our holidays.

-It was disappointing to me that the STA, uh, did not support a full bill for the second day of Rosh Hashanah because they didn't sit.
+It was disappointing to me that the STA did not support a full day off for the second day of Rosh Hashanah because they said that the data didn't support that.

 But then with this calendar that we're looking at, they added holidays that the data also didn't support.